What is Town Planning Rebellion?

 Joining Town Planning Rebellion

 The role of TPR is to share our ten points of focus with as many people and groups as possible, so that we can add to the ongoing conversation.
-This includes our approach to Mutual Aid and the need for treaties with First Nations people as well as our adherence to Holistic Activism principles.
+This includes our approach to Mutual Aid, population and the need for treaties with First Nations people as well as our adherence to Holistic Activism principles.

 As a holistic activist based organisation, we recognise that it is a movement of movements that is required and not a single movement as that would be susceptible to division, so our work is involved in building on areas of intersection.